Azure-Samples/CosmosDB-Flask-Mongo-Sample/README.md

 ## Clone the sample application

-Now let's clone a Flask-MongoDB API app from github, set the connection string, and run it.
-You see how easy it is to work with data programmatically.
+Now let's clone the app, set the connection string, and run it.

 1. Open a git terminal window, such as git bash, and `cd` to a working directory.
 2. Run the following command to clone the sample repository.